Weaknesses for Job Interviews: 10 Example Answers for 2023

 Read more: How To Ask for Help at Work

-If this has been a weakness of yours in the past, explain the personality types you have had trouble working with and quickly identify the reasons why.
-Then discuss ways you have adjusted your communication or work style to better work toward a common goal together.
+If this has been a weakness of yours in the past, explain the personality types you've had trouble working with and quickly identify the reasons why.
+Then discuss ways you've adjusted your communication or work style to better work toward a common goal together.

 Example: “In the past, I have found it difficult to work with aggressive personality types.
 While I understand diversity in personalities makes a business strong, I tend to quiet my own ideas and opinions around louder colleagues.